ToniNichev/cryptoChart/README.md

 # Optional

 Adjust the algorithm patterns in /config/index.js 'trentPatterns' set 'mockData.enable=true' and run acselerated simulation with historical data to see if you could make more profit!
 Good luck!

+# Good to know
+- If you want to cache out your money use 'disable buying' in the 'Actions' section on the top

+- In the dashboard 'Actions' these buttons action is not implemented yet and so it's not working 'disable selling'
+	'cache out now'